Genesys (company)

-Genesys, or Genesys Telecommunications Laboratories, Inc., is an American software company that sells customer experience (CX) and call center technology to mid-sized and large businesses.
+Genesys Cloud Services, Inc. (Genesys), formerly Genesys Telecommunications Laboratories, Inc., is an American software company that sells customer experience (CX) and call center technology to mid-sized and large businesses.
 It sells both cloud-based and hybrid cloud software.
 The company was founded in 1990 and was acquired by investment firms Permira Funds and Technology Crossover Ventures (TCV) in February 2012.

 History

-Genesys was founded by Gregory Shenkkman and Alec Miloslavsky in October 1990.
+Genesys was founded by Gregory Shenkman and Alec Miloslavsky in October 1990.
 The company's original seed funding was $150,000 in loans from the founders' families.
 The company completed its initial public offering (IPO) in June 1997 and was listed on the NASDAQ stock exchange under the ticker symbol GCTI.

 In late 1999, Alcatel-Lucent (then Alcatel) acquired Genesys for $1.5 billion.

 In October 2007, Paul Segre succeeded Wes Hayden as Genesys's chief executive officer (CEO).

 In February 2012, Permira and TCV acquired Genesys from Alcatel-Lucent for $1.5 billion.

 In July 2016, private equity investor Hellman & Friedman purchased a $900 million stake in Genesys from majority owners Permira and Technology Crossover Ventures, valuing the company at $3.8 billion.

 In May 2019, former Skype CEO Tony Bates joined Genesys as the new CEO, with former CEO Segre moving to the position of chairman.